 – In this poem London-based actor and poet Elliot Barnes-Worrel shares his experience of men’s struggles with connection and their inability to feel their grief.

 It seems strange to have to search for quotes and articles to explain the power of our need for connection – yet it feels so important to find ways to acknowledge this longing in us and to work to restore it to its true place in our lives.
 I find myself in need of reminders that I am human – therefore the single most important thing to me is connection.
 It is as if this is something we all know and yet don’t know – or at least don’t acknowledge.

 Many of those who society does not reward, – impoverished artists, struggling single parents, carers, people going through emotional breakdown or spiritual crisis, addicts, those choosing to live in community or close to the land – may be valuing their connections/feelings and creativity above ‘practical, survival’ matters – and who is to say they have made better or worse decisions than the wealthy, successful much admired man or woman who goes home to an empty house at the end of the day and who may have compromised or sacrificed relationships and friendships and their connection to the earth and to their body to get to where they are?
 It seems that living deeply connected lives and experiencing ‘success’ in this society do not sit well together.
 Everything in our culture suggests connection should not be our priority.
 We should be independent, strong, successful, capable, or there is something ‘wrong’ with us – we might even be packed off to see a therapist or life coach to sort out this ‘problem’.
 Yet as Jiddu Krishnamurti says:

 ‘It is no measure of health to be well adjusted to a profoundly sick society.’

-For more information about exploring the shadow please visit Marianne’s website:
+For more information about exploring and healing the shadow, including Group Workshops, Individual Sessions and Couples Work please visit Marianne’s website: